kyosakura94/CapstoneProject/README.md

 ## Last Accient Tower - Game prototype

-Last Accient Tower is a 3D puzzle game.
-During the game, the main missison is collect the item and bring it to disgned destination in order to complete the game.
-The player need to controller the character and make it move back-and-forth by using WSAD key while carefully avoid obstacle in the level.
+Last Accident Tower is a 3D puzzle game.
+During the game, the main mission is to collect the item and bring it to the designed destination in order to complete the game.
+The player needs to controller the character and make it move back and forth by using the WSAD key while carefully avoiding obstacles in the level.

-The game features an opening menu that allows the player to start the game
+The game features an opening menu that allows the player to start the game, and move between scenes.

 ## Using our engine